coolsoftwaretyler/eleventy-plugin-markdown-shortcode/README.md

 * Handlebars
 * JavaScript (New in 0.7.0)

-In your (Nunjucks or Liquid) templates, use the following syntax to grab the contents from any SVG in your project path:
+In your templates, use the following syntax to grab the contents from any markdown file in your project path:

 ```
 {% markdown '/path/to/markdown.md' %}